 - 11 Gooty Sapphire Tarantulas for sale

-About the Gooty Sapphire Tarantula
+Gooty Sapphire Tarantula Overview

-The Gooty Sapphire Tarantula was first found in India in 1899 near the town of “Gooty”, which is where the spider derives its name from.
+This spider was first found in India in 1899 near the town of “Gooty”, which is where the spider derives its name from.
 Interestingly enough, the spider was lost for a very long time, only to be rediscovered as recently as 2001.
 It was rediscovered in Andhra Pradesh, far away from the location of its original discovery.

 It is speculated that the spider’s native habitat is in Andhra Pradesh and that it was a stowaway on a cart or a ship and ended up in Gooty that way.

 However, this does not mean that it’s illegal to buy them.
 Since they’re already kept in captivity in many other countries, such as the United States and Europe, they’re bred there and can be legally sold and bought.